CBFay/Python_Study/README.md

 # Python_Study
-A group of programs written to learn Python
+A group of programs written to improve with Python